 The chosen site for the concentrator is above the alluvial plain of the St-Lawrence River.
 The topography is characterized by low rounded hills reaching elevations of 70 to 90 m.
 The highest point is around 140 m.
-These hills, often boarded by steep hills, are covered by glacial deposits of variable thickness and mainly composed of undifferentiated till.
-The bedrock is exposed on roughly 60 % of the surface and covered with.
+These hills, often boarded by steep cliffs, are covered by glacial deposits of variable thickness and mainly composed of undifferentiated till.
+The bedrock is exposed on roughly 60% of the surface and covered with moss.
 Organic deposits are also present at the lowest elevations and along river beds or around lake shores.
 Small streams and bogs are found on the land.

 Two preliminary geotechnical holes were drilled at the beginning of 2015 and showed different ground conditions: the bedrock was reached under 1.5 m of top soil and till at the first borehole while it was found at a depth of 8.8 m, under layers of peat, till and clay in the second hole.
-A more extensive geotechnical campaign (test pits and boreholes) took place in fall 2015 to better understand geotechnical conditions of the land but the results were not available at the time this report was written.
+More extensive geotechnical campaigns (test pits, boreholes, seismic surveys) from 2015 to 2018 to better understand geotechnical conditions of the land.